smarteditors/slate/source/includes/photos/_header.md

 # Photos

-Asset items can have multiple Photos.
+Items can have multiple Photos.